Rich Ridlen is a recognised games user research expert, who started the first user research orgs at EA and Meta Quest.

 In this interview, we explore Rich’s journey through the games industry, the skills needed to excel at starting and growing teams, and how to make connections as a new user researcher.

-We started by talking about Rich’s own journey into Games User Research, and building the first user research at EA
+We started by talking about his own journey into Games User Research, and building the first user research at EA

 I always wanted to work in games.
 And the first gig I had was an internship at EA, writing video game manuals.
 Part of my master’s degree was technical writing, and so I applied to EA to write video game manuals as an intern.